 mysqld ... --daemon_memcached_option="-S"

-Now the setup is complete.
-To test it, you might need an SASL-enabled client, such as this SASL-enabled libmemcached.
+To test the setup, use an SASL-enabled client such as SASL-enabled libmemcached.

-There are other methods to test SASL authentication with memcached.
-But the one described above is the most straightforward.
+There are other methods to test SASL authentication with memcached, but the method described above is the most straightforward.